dingxiong/dingxiong.github.io/_posts/2023-12-09-mysql-misc.md

 bin/mysql -u root -ppassword -P 3307
 ```

+Btw, mysqld does not response to `Ctl-c`, but it responses to SIGQUIT, which is
+`Ctl-\`.

 ### Create example database and tables

 Mysql provides sample data for an "employee" database.
 See